collorg/halfORM/README.md

 gaston.delete()
 ```

-To remove every tuples from a table, you must use the `delete_all` argument with a `True` value.
+To remove every tuples from a table, you must set the argument `delete_all` to `True`.
 A `RuntimeError` is raised otherwise.

 ```python
 Person().delete(delete_all=True)